Mealmarket Exchange, Aberdeen

 Student Travel in Aberdeen

-Getting around Aberdeen as a student is super easy thanks to the city’s well-connected and budget-friendly transport options.
+As a student in Aberdeen, getting around the city is easy.
+The city has great transport options that are both affordable and well-connected.
 Whether you’re heading to lectures, grabbing coffee with friends, or exploring the coastline, there’s a mode of transport to fit every need.
 Here’s a breakdown of the best ways to travel:

-1. Bus – The most popular and affordable way to get around!
-Aberdeen’s First Bus network covers key student areas and university campuses, running frequently throughout the day.
-A student bus pass costs around £15–£20/week, making it a cost-effective choice for daily commuters.
+1. Bus - The most popular and affordable way to get around!
+Aberdeen’s First Bus network serves important student areas and university campuses.
+A student bus pass costs around £15–£20 per week, making it a cost-effective choice for daily commuters.

-2. Trains – Perfect for weekend getaways or quick trips to nearby cities like Edinburgh or Glasgow.
+2. Trains - Perfect for weekend getaways or quick trips to nearby cities like Edinburgh or Glasgow.
 Aberdeen’s central train station offers student railcards, cutting ticket prices by up to 30%.
-Prices vary based on destination, but a railcard costs around £30/year, making long-distance travel more affordable.
+Prices vary based on destination, but a railcard costs around £30 per year, making long-distance travel more affordable.

-3. Biking – With dedicated cycling lanes and scenic routes, Aberdeen is a great city to explore on two wheels.
-Many students buy or rent bikes for convenience, with rental costs starting at £10–£15/week.
-Plus, cycling helps save money while staying fit!
+3. Biking - With dedicated cycling lanes and scenic routes, Aberdeen is a great city to explore on two wheels.
+Many students buy or rent bikes for convenience, with rental costs starting at £10–£15 per week.

-4. Walking – The city is compact and super walkable, especially around student-friendly neighbourhoods like Old Aberdeen and Ruthrieston.
-Walking is free, environmentally friendly, and a great way to soak in the city’s charm.
+4. Walking - The city is small and easy to navigate, especially in student-friendly areas like Old Aberdeen and Ruthrieston.
+Walking is free, environmentally friendly, and offers a wonderful opportunity to experience the city’s charm.

-5. Taxis & Ride-Sharing – Services like Uber and local taxis are available for late-night rides or when you’re in a hurry.
-While not the cheapest option, splitting fares with friends makes it more affordable.
-Expect to pay £5–£10 for short trips within the city.
+5. Taxis & Ride-Sharing - Services like Uber and local taxis are available for late-night rides or when you’re in a hurry.
+Students can travel by paying £5–£10 for short trips within the city.

 Student Lifestyle and Living in Aberdeen